-To strengthen reserves, the SBP has undertaken action to boost reserves through higher base interest rates, purchases in the foreign exchange market, and greater exchange rate flexibility.
+To strengthen reserves, the SBP has undertaken action to boost reserves through purchases in the foreign exchange market.
 These measures are being complemented by Government initiatives to increase foreign exchange inflows through borrowing on global markets, increasing the number of privatisations and accelerating disbursement of existing official loans and grants.
+However, the level of foreign reserves still remains relatively low and includes a proportion of grants and loans.
 See "Balance of Payments and Foreign Trade" and "Public Debt".